AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

+    with Simple_Recs; use Simple_Recs;

+    procedure Show_Implicitly_Limited is
+       A, B : Rec;
+    begin
+       B := A;
+    end Show_Implicitly_Limited;

-Now, the compiler tells us that :ada:`Rec` should be limited in order to accommodate a component of limited type.
+Here, the compiler indicates that the assignment is forbidden because the :ada:`Rec` type has a component of limited type.

 .. admonition:: In the Ada Reference Manual